tianyi-pan/BMAM-paper-code/README.md

 + Section 2: beavers_summary.R
 + Section 5.4: application.R

-All the results will be saved in the current directory(`pwd` in Linux; `getwd()` in R).
+All the results will be saved in the current directory(`pwd` in Shell; `getwd()` in R).
 The scripts will create directories ./results and ./figures for the complete results and figures.